What is special about the Kirkwood-Dirac distributions? Only they produce natural conditional expectations: Classical conditional expectation and conditional variance

 \end{proposition} \begin{proof} We compute

 \end{proof}

-We finally point out that $Y$ can also be taken complex valued in what precedes.
-But, to stress the analogy with the quantum mechanical treatment, we have taken $Y$ real valued here.
+We finally point out that $Y$ can also be taken complex vector-valued in what precedes.
+But, to stress the analogy with the quantum mechanical treatment, we have taken $Y$ real vector-valued here.